mispy-archive/libtcod/README.md

 # Libtcod

-TODO: Write a gem description
+WIP!
+Currently only likely to work with 64-bit UNIX.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'libtcod'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install libtcod
+    gem install libtcod

 ## Usage